limdeta/ansible-figs/nextjs/README.md

 Set the *out* directory as the *current* directory.

 **how to use**: \
-Create pipeline with github-pipeline.yml temlate.
+Create pipeline with github-pipeline.yml template.
-Create Github PAT with read privelleges on action.
+Create Github PAT with read privileges on action.

 1. Install ansible dependencies:
 ```bash